Edward Tomanek-Volynets

 Current research

 My work explores the use of machine learning to quickly optimise spacecraft trajectories in missions with a large number of destinations.
-This is a combinatorial problem which is extremely (often prohibitively) time-consuming to design using conventional methods, but at the same time very useful in contexts such as space debris removal (the necessity of which is becoming quite urgent); so the possibility of training approximation models to learn properties of good solutions is being explored.
+This is a combinatorial problem which is extremely (often prohibitively) time-consuming to design using conventional methods, but very useful in contexts such as space debris removal (the necessity of which is becoming quite urgent); so the possibility of training approximation models to learn properties of good solutions is being explored.

 I am open to collaboration so if you are performing research that links in with my topic, please do not hesitate to send an email.